-1. The court of cassation shall, under a judgement, make one of the following decisions:

-b) overrule the judgement of acquittal of the court of appeal and render a judgement of conviction instead;

-c) make changes to the judgement of the court of appeal;

-d) uphold the judgement of the court of appeal and deny the cassation appeal.

-2. The judgement of the cassation court shall replace the judgement rendered by the court of appeal.

-3. The judgement of the cassation court shall be final and it may not be appealed.
+- 1. The court of cassation shall, under a judgement, make one of the following decisions: - a) overrule the judgement of conviction of the court of appeal and render a judgement of acquittal instead; - b) overrule the judgement of acquittal of the court of appeal and render a judgement of conviction instead; - c) make changes to the judgement of the court of appeal; - d) uphold the judgement of the court of appeal and deny the cassation appeal. - 2.
+The judgement of the cassation court shall replace the judgement rendered by the court of appeal. - 3.
+The judgement of the cassation court shall be final and it may not be appealed.